hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter1.md

 `failure recovery`. that is, detect system failures and restore the database to the state that existed prior to the occurrence of the failure.

-The `concurrency-control manager` control the interaction among the concurrent transactions, to ensure the consistency of the database.
+The `concurrency-control manager` controls the interaction among the concurrent transactions, to ensure the consistency of the database.

 The `transaction manager` consists of the concurrency-control manager and the recovery manager.